nuuuwan/news_lk3_data/README.md

 *2024-08-21 14:49:00* · [`adaderanalk`](https://www.adaderana.lk/news/101397/protest-over-sexual-assault-of-school-girls-in-indias-maharashtra-turns-chaotic) · `en`

-Amid nationwide protests over the brutal rape and murder of a Kolkata doctor, two young female students from a school in Maharashtra’s Badlapur were allegedly sexually assaulted, leading to widespread public outrage.
+Amid nationwide protests in India over the brutal rape and murder of a Kolkata doctor, two young female students from a school in Maharashtra’s Badlapur were allegedly sexually assaulted, leading to widespread public outrage.

 The situation escalated on Tuesday when protesters, angry over the alleged police inaction, blocked train services at the Badlapur railway station, prompting the police to resort to lathicharge to disperse the crowd.